Skip to main content

 Swap File

 I have disabled the swap file on my system.
 It seems to generate SVM messages from the kernel, usually during model load when swap is enabled.
-With the current mmap issue, we see endless numbers of these with 32GB system memory while trying to load gpt-oss-120b if the swapfile is present.
-No swapfile = no SVM mapping failed messages.

 kernel: amdgpu: SVM mapping failed, exceeds resident system memory limit

-This is achieved by simply commenting the swapfile load out of /etc/fstab, as shown in the last line below
+Disabling swap is achieved by simply commenting the swapfile load out of /etc/fstab, as shown in the last line below

 imac@ai2:~$ cat /etc/fstab